istio/istio.io/content/docs/setup/kubernetes/upgrading-istio.md

     $ kubectl replace -f UPDATED_NETWORK_CONFIG.yaml
     ```

 When all your applications have been migrated and tested, you can repeat the istio upgrade process, removing the `--set global.proxy.image=proxy` option.
-This will set the default proxy to `docker.io/istio/proxyv2` for all future to be injected side cars.
+This will set the default proxy to `docker.io/istio/proxyv2` for all future to be injected sidecars.